 In 2010, Tom was appointed to the Eminent Scientists Group (ESG) in the Department of Agriculture.
 The ESG provides independent advice to the Minister and the Secretary of the Department on matters of biosecurity and risk analysis.
 In 2012, Tom became Editor-in-Chief of Asia and the Pacific Policy Studies, President of the newly-formed Asia and Pacific Policy Society and Publisher of Policy Forum (http://www.policyforum.net/).

-Tom’s research specialises in applied economic dynamics, cost-benefit analysis and natural resource and environmental economics.
-His bioeconomic modelling and biosecurity research has been published in the world’s leading international journals (including Science, Nature Climate Change, the Journal of Environmental Economics and Management, the Proceedings of the National Academy of Sciences, Land Economics, Environmental Modelling and Software and Conservation Biology), and his current work focuses on the major biosecurity issues in Australia and internationally.
+Tom’s research specialises in large-dimensional modelling, cost-benefit analysis and natural resource and environmental economics.
+His bioeconomic modelling and biosecurity research has been published in the world’s leading international journals (including Science, Nature Climate Change, the Journal of Environmental Economics and Management, the Proceedings of the National Academy of Sciences, Land Economics, Environmental Modelling and Software and Conservation Biology), and his current work focuses on the major biosecurity and climate issues in Australia and internationally.

 In 2009, Tom received the ‘CSIRO Medal for Research Achievement’, in 2004, the ‘Crawford Award for Research Excellence’ from ABARE, and in 2011 the ‘Eureka Prize for Water Research and Innovation’.
-Over the past ten years, he has also received over $10 million in research and competitive grant income, and currently has 2,727 Google Scholar citations and an h–index of 29.
+He is a Fellow of the Academy of Social Sciences Australia and was Director of the Crawford School of Public Policy from 2009 to 2015.

 - Bioeconomic modelling